asifhafeez89/collinsonx-web-copy/apps/partner-management/e2e/tests/README.md

 ### Setup env.tests file

-1. 'env.tests' should be created under collinsonx-web/packages/collinsonx-tests-e2e/.env.tests
+1. 'env.tests' should be created under apps/partner-management/.env.tests (see section 'Notes for testers')
 2. Copy and paste secrets into this file (obtain secrets from David Woods until further notice)

 ### Setup CORS access